Justin Turner Player Props: Red Sox vs. Athletics

 - The pitching staff for the Athletics has a collective 8.1 K/9, the fourth-worst in the league.

-- The Athletics have a 6.02 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.07 team ERA ranks last across all MLB pitching staffs.

-- Blackburn gets the start for the Athletics, his eighth of the season.
-He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.
+- Sears (1-6) gets the starting nod for the Athletics in his 18th start of the season.
+He has a 4.09 ERA in 94 2/3 innings pitched, with 89 strikeouts.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, allowing five earned runs while surrendering six hits.
+- In his last time out on Tuesday against the Detroit Tigers, the lefty threw 7 1/3 scoreless innings while surrendering five hits.

-- In seven games this season, the 29-year-old has an ERA of 4.50, with 10 strikeouts per nine innings.
-Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.